medyan-dev/MEDYANSimRunner.jl/README.md

 This file contains options for configuring the simulation runner.

-step_timeout: the maximum amount of time each step is allowed to take before the job is killed.
+- `step_timeout`: the maximum amount of time each step is allowed to take before the job is killed.

-max_steps: the maximum number of steps a job is allowed to take before the job is killed.
+- `max_steps`: the maximum number of steps a job is allowed to take before the job is killed.

-startup_timeout: the maximum amount of time to load everything and run the first loop.
+- `startup_timeout`: the maximum amount of time to load everything and run the first loop.

-max_snapshot_bytes: the maximum amount of harddrive space each snapshot is allowed to use.
+- `max_snapshot_bytes`: the maximum amount of harddrive space each snapshot is allowed to use.

 ## `output` directory